jhuckaby/Cronicle/README.md

 Do not use the `--master` switch on multiple servers in a cluster.
 For multi-server setups, it is much better to wait for Cronicle to decide who should become master (~60 seconds after startup).

 Please note that when starting Cronicle in debug mode, all existing events with [Run All Mode](#run-all-mode) set will instantly be "caught up" to the current time, and not run any previous jobs.
+Also, some features are not available in debug mode, namely the "Restart" and "Shut Down" links in the UI.

 # Colophon

 We stand on the shoulders of giants.
-Cronicle is based heavily on a PHP application called **Ubercron**, which was designed and programmed by [Larry Azlin](http://azlin.com/).
+Cronicle is inspired by a PHP application called **Ubercron**, which was designed and programmed by [Larry Azlin](http://azlin.com/).
 Cheers Larry!

-Cronicle was built on top of these awesome Node modules:
+Cronicle was built using these awesome Node modules:

 | Module Name | Description | License |
 |-------------|-------------|---------|